-Now before we get into it, the bulk of this is for ladies who will be choosing clothes for everyone (because let’s be real, most guys don’t know what looks good and what doesn’t.)
+Now before we get into it, the bulk of this is for ladies who will be choosing clothes for everyone (because let’s be real, most guys have one pair of jeans they wear until they get a hole in them and then buy a new pair of the exact same type.)
 So with that in mind, here are a few preliminary tips for the guys:

-If you’re going to wear jeans, the darker the better.
+- If you’re going to wear jeans, the darker the better.
+Black jeans are even good for this.

 Now, on to the main event…